EMCSR 2002 Schedule

 M.C.
 Fairhurst, K. Sirlantzis, University of Kent at Canterbury, UK

-Application of Evolutionary Algorithms for Adjusting Neural Network Controller
+- Application of Evolutionary Algorithms for Adjusting Neural Network

 S. Konjicija, W. Bär, University of Sarajevo, Bosnia-Herzegowina